divyashah/My_New_Website/mytodos.md

 > config/_default/config.toml
 > baseurl = "/"

-- In command prompt go the website folder and hugo server
+- In command prompt go the website folder and run hugo server
 > ...\Github\My_New_Website> hugo server

 - View the site at http://localhost:1313/